RackHD/RackHD/test/tests/api-cit/README.md

   - change class Name(object) to class Name(unittest.TestCase)
   - comment out all "@test" proboscis specific groups
   - add @depends()  - for nosedep on def test_xxx.
+    - If orderning is needed, which looks to be in most scripts, update the test names to be alphabetical.
+      This due to issue with unittest and nosedep and we are working on a fix. **
     - @depends(after=test_one), @depends(before=test_two)

   - Comments using the format """ test info """ placed directly after def test_name(self) causes unittest to pick that up as the test name.